team-supercharge/capistrano-s3/README.md

 set :secret_access_key, "CHANGETHIS"
 ```

+### Deploying

+Add content to you public folder and deploy with :

+    cap deploy

 If you want to deploy to multiple buckets, have a look at
 [Capistrano multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension)
 and configure a bucket per stage configuration.

 #### S3 write options